 - Any individual affiliated with the University who has access to a University Data Center and violates this Policy will be subject to appropriate corrective action, including, but not limited to, termination of the individual’s relationship with the University.

 - The University’s Chief Information Officer, supported by the Chief Information Security Officer, will coordinate with appropriate University entities on the implementation and enforcement of this Policy.

 - Responsibility for interpretation of this Policy rests with the Chief Information Officer.

 - BOG Governance Rule 1.11 – Information Technology Resources and Governance

 - All other University policies are also applicable to the electronic environment.

-ITS Policy 3.2 - Sensitive Data Protection
+- Sensitive Data Policy

 - Faculty Handbook